Gizra/Gizra-Way-Book/thinkingof_quitting_md.md

 Financial improvements are important.
 If your offer is way above your current salary, then it's definitely worth considering it.
 If you feel that the existing advantages we provide - the technological challenges, the working environment, the sane working hours - will be provided in the next place, then it sounds like the right thing.

 If you'll tell us you want to leave because you got a better offer, know we never provide a counter offer.
 This is done out of fairness, to avoid the "why didn't they offer me better conditions before?
-Why did we they have to wait for the last minute" feeling.
-This is another reason for our management to keep a close eye, and make sure people are compensated as they should.
+Why did they wait for the last minute" feeling.
+This is another reason for our management to keep apprised to the industry compensation norms and to  ensure our people are compensated fairly.

 **You want a career change**